A Munto Fanfiction: New Beginnings © RedWingedAngel002

 "However, it appeared that Gntarl had made it there before me.
 Munto was already weak, since he was holding up the pillar, and Gntarl tried to use that opportunity to inflict damage.
 It was my turn to protect him.
 I tried to explain to him that what he was doing was wrong, but he wouldn't listen."

 She remembered the seething hatred in his pinpoint gaze.
-From her understanding, he sounded like a jealous child, and threw a tantrum at her denial, since he wasn't the one to save the Heavens.
+From her understanding, he sounded like a jealous child, and threw a tantrum at her denial, since he was not the one to save the Heavens.
 Yumemi almost felt sorry for the Admiral.

 A small gasp escaped the woman beside her.
 Yumemi took a glance, seeing her mother's pale, shaking lips, and then swept her vision over to the two males, which consisted of her family.

 Her father, too, was stricken.
 Self-rebuke morphed into his features.
-He wasn't there when she needed protection.
+He was not there when she needed protection.
 It was his job to keep his family safe!

 "Ironically, I was the one to encourage Munto this time, telling him that if there was still hope, then the future was still open.
 We could change the darkness into light with our hope."
 Her stomach filled with butterflies, recalling the chaste kiss she had placed on his lips.
 "He believed me and… That's where I've been for these past few days."